 If you are marrying a Bengali, rest assured that you are signing up for a roller coaster ride of drama, entertainment, and fun!
 Modern in outlook, but traditional at heart, Bengalis are passionate, artistic, and a really entertaining community of people.
 The only catch is that you will never be their first love, as that spot will always be reserved for some good old Biryani!

 So, if you are set to take the journey of your life with a Bengali, here are a few things you will definitely experience:

 #1.
 No festival in the world compares to ‘Durga Pujo’

 It is a fact universally known that the number of days left in Durga Puja is inversely proportional to the increase in the state of excitement of a true blue Bengali.
-Months of shopping and planning is still too less when it comes to the five days of Durga puja.
-The sound of the ‘dhaaks’, colour coordinated pujo outfits, staying out pandal hopping till 4 am, the sumptuous bhog and all the awesome street food is literally what every Bengali lives for.
+Months of shopping and planning are still too few when it comes to the five days of Durga puja.
+The sound of the ‘dhaaks’, color-coordinated pujo outfits, staying out pandal hopping till 4 am, the sumptuous bhog, and all the awesome street food is literally what every Bengali lives for.

 #2.
 Get used to endless debates and discussions

 Giving ‘Adda’ is the national pastime of Bengalis.
 No topic is beyond the scope of discussion and debate for a Bengali.
 They have opinions about everything in the universe.
 If you happen to disagree with those opinions, you cannot simply walk away without debating with them over some ‘Cha.’

 #3.
 Food is BAE: before anyone, or anything else